nunomourinho/forensicVmAutopsyUserManual/docs/user/stop_vm.rst

 There are three different ways to stop the forensic virtual machine (forensicVM).
 These methods provide flexibility depending on your access level and location within the system interface:

-1) Stop ForensicVM in the Main Plugin Interface
+1) Stop ForensicVM in the Main :term:`Plugin Interface`
 -----------------------------------------------

 To stop the forensicVM from the main plugin interface, follow these simple steps: